-ADF Service: Joined the Army in 1994 and discharged in 2016 as a Special Forces Sniper Team Commander.
+ADF Service: I joined the Australian Army in 1994 and medically discharged in 2016 as a Special Forces Sniper Team Commander.

-Hometown: St Mary’s, New South Wales
+Hometown: Camden Park, New South Wales

-Current Town: Camden Park, New South Wales
+Current town: Camden Park, New South Wales

-Competing in: Cycling and swimming
+Competing in: Archery, cycling and swimming

 What is the Nature of your injury or illness?